Best Smoke Detector of 2020

-If you are looking for a great battery-powered smoke detector, then the First Alert SC07CN is the perfect choice for you.
-This combination smoke and carbon monoxide alarm is quick and easy to install, along with giving both a spoken call to evacuate and the traditional siren.
-It can also tell you the maximum amount of CO detected after an alarm has been triggered (in ppm), and it has an especially loud alarm.
+If you are looking for a great battery-powered smoke detector, then we highly recommend the First Alert SC07CN.
+This combination smoke and carbon monoxide (CO) alarm is quick and easy to install, and gives both a spoken call to evacuate and a traditional siren.
+It can also tell you the maximum amount of carbon monoxide detected after an alarm has been triggered (in parts per million/ppm), and it has an incredibly loud alarm.

-The First Alert SC07CN, however, doesn't have too much in the way of advanced features.
-It can't be linked with other alarms to create an interconnected system and it doesn't have an escape light.
-It is also a little more effort during the initial setup, as the programming process to set the alarm's location is far from intuitive.
-Altogether, this is one of our favorite battery-powered alarms out there and is a great choice if you need a dual smoke/CO alarm that will let you know the location of the alarm immediately.
+However, the First Alert SC07CN doesn't have too many advanced features.
+It can't be linked with other alarms to create an interconnected system, and it doesn't have an escape light.
+It also requires a little more effort during the initial setup, as the programming process to set the alarm's location is far from intuitive.
+Altogether, this is one of our favorite battery-powered alarms out there and is an excellent choice if you need a dual smoke/carbon monoxide alarm that will let you know the location of the alarm.

 If you don't have a hardwired detector system and have always wanted to add a series of interconnected alarms, then the Kidde 21026044 Wireless is a great option.
-This battery-powered alarm is very easy to install, with a series of 8 switches on the back that let you select a unique wireless code for your alarm system.
-Any other alarm that is set with the same code will automatically go off when any alarm is activated.
-There is a limit of 24 Kidde devices total, however, with 18 being units that trigger an alarm (12 can be smoke alarms).
+This battery-powered alarm is straightforward to install, with a series of eight switches on the back that let you select a unique wireless code for your alarm system.
+Any other alarm set with the same code will automatically go off when any interconnected alarm is activated.
+However, there is a limit of 24 total Kidde devices, with 18 being units that trigger an alarm (12 can be smoke alarms).
 Many building codes require an interconnected alarm system for new construction.
-The wireless interconnectivity of this model could be a much easier and less expensive option than running wires throughout your home.
+This model's wireless interconnectivity could be a much easier and less expensive option than running wires throughout your home.

-If you are on the hunt for a bare-bones smoke alarm that isn't going to blow your budget, then the Kidde i9050 is a great option.
+If you are on a tight budget and on the hunt for a bare-bones smoke alarm, then the Kidde i9050 is a great option.
 This ionization smoke alarm is quick to install and has all the basic features you may want, allowing you to minimize the amount you need to spend if you are replacing all the alarms in your home.
-The locking pins are also a nice feature to minimize the chance of theft or someone tampering with the alarm.
+The locking pins are also a nice feature to reduce the chance of theft or someone tampering with the alarm.

-The Kidde i9050, however, is quite limited when it comes to any bonus or more advanced features.
-You can't link it with other alarms so you will need to check local regulations to ensure that your overall system is in compliance and you may need to add additional photoelectric smoke alarms or carbon monoxide detectors to your home.
-If you are shopping on a limited budget for a new smoke alarm, then the Kidde i9050 is one of the top models that we would recommend.
+However, the Kidde i9050 is quite limited when it comes to more advanced features.
+You can't link it to other alarms, so you will need to check local regulations to ensure that your overall system complies, and you may need to add additional photoelectric smoke alarms or carbon monoxide detectors to your home.
+If you are shopping on a limited budget for a new smoke alarm, then the Kidde i9050 is one of the top models we recommend.

 The National Fire Protection Association (NFPA) recommends having a mix of both photoelectric and ionization smoke alarms in your home for the best chance of an early alert to any problem.
 While most smoke alarms only having a single sensor, the First Alert BRK 3120B has both to cover all your bases.
-This can eliminate the need for an extra smoke alarm to be installed.
 The alarm includes a pre-stripped wiring adapter and provides the option to interlink with other compatible alarms so that any alarm will trigger all of them.
 It also has a battery backup in case your power goes out.

-We do wish this model had an integrated CO sensor since that could have reduced the need for additional sensors even more.
+We wish this model had an integrated carbon monoxide sensor since that could further reduce the need for additional alarm units.
 It's also worth noting that not all hardwired smoke alarms are compatible with each other when trying to create an interconnected system, so you are going to want to double-check if you are just trying to replace a single alarm.
-Regardless, the First Alert BRK 3120B is a great option for anyone looking for dual smoke sensors in a simple package.
+Regardless, the First Alert BRK 3120B is an excellent option for anyone looking for dual smoke sensors in a simple package.

 If you liked the looks of the First Alert SC07CN but need a new ionization smoke alarm, then the Kidde 21026043 is a fantastic option for you.
 This unit is powered by three AA batteries and features an integrated carbon monoxide detector.
-It's a breeze to install and features not only the typical CO and smoke alarm patterns but also voice commands warning you to evacuate.
-This unit can also inform you of the peak concentration of CO measured once it hits a level of 100 ppm or higher.
-However, please don't worry about checking this until the danger has cleared and the source of CO has been mitigated.
+It's a breeze to install and features not only the typical carbon monoxide and smoke alarm patterns, but also voice commands warning you to evacuate.
+This unit can also inform you of the peak concentration of carbon monoxide measured once it hits a level of 100 ppm or higher.
+However, we recommend only checking this after any potential danger has cleared, and the source of carbon monoxide has been mitigated.

 Although the Kidde 21026043 is a solid standalone option, it cannot link to other smoke detectors.
-It also doesn't have the option to be programmed with a location so it won't immediately alert you to the location of the triggered alarm.
-The Kidde 21026043 is one of the better combo smoke/CO alarms if you need a battery-powered unit and are looking for another ionization sensor.
+It also cannot be programmed with a location, so it won't immediately alert you to the location of the triggered alarm.
+Still, the Kidde 21026043 is one of the better combo smoke/carbon monoxide alarms if you need a battery-powered unit and are looking for another ionization sensor.

-If you already have a Google-based smart home and are looking to add a smart smoke detector to the mix, then the Nest Protect is the clear choice.
+If you already have a Google-based smart home and are looking to add an intelligent smoke detector to the mix, then the Nest Protect is an excellent choice.
 Available in both battery-powered and hardwired versions, this smoke alarm easily integrates with your existing Nest products.
 It lets you remotely keep an eye on things, alerting you with push notifications if an alarm sounds.
-Even better, it can automatically activate a Nest camera so you can see what's going on or turn off your heating system if it detects elevated levels of CO.
-The Nest Protect has smoke sensors for both flaming and smoldering fires, as well as a motion-activated light to help you during a power outage.
+Even better, it can automatically activate a Nest camera so you can see what's going on or turn off your heating system if it detects elevated levels of carbon monoxide.
+The Nest Protect has smoke sensors for both flaming and smoldering fires and a motion-activated light to help you during a power outage.

-Unfortunately, the Nest Protect is one of the more expensive of the smoke alarms we have tried to date.
-It also isn't compatible to trigger with any other smoke detectors, so be prepared to spend a serious chunk of money if you're hoping to get an interconnected alarm system and a Protect in every room.
-There aren't a ton of options to use the Protect as a trigger for other smart devices, like having your lights turn on if an alarm is initiated, though this can change as smart systems get updated.
+Unfortunately, the Nest Protect is one of the more expensive smoke alarms we have tested to date.
+It also isn't compatible with triggering any other smoke detectors, so be prepared to spend a serious chunk of money if you're hoping to get an interconnected alarm system and a Protect unit in every room.
+There aren't many options to use the Protect as a trigger for other smart devices, like having your lights turn on if an alarm is initiated, though this can change as smart systems get updated.
 The Nest Protect is one of our favorite options if you already have a Nest system and want a smart smoke alarm, but you need to be prepared to pay for it.

 Although we found this product does well with the basic smart features, it seems a little limited when it comes to more advanced features.
 It is Alexa and Apple HomeKit compatible, but we found it difficult to set this product to trigger other actions, such as turning on the lights when an alarm sounds or turning off your heater if it detects increased levels of carbon monoxide.
-The remote monitoring will also only work if your home wireless network is powered up and functioning so you might want to consider higher-end professional monitoring services if you need a more reliable setup.
-It is a great option if you want to add some smarts to your smoke alarm system but you're trying to save some cash.
+The remote monitoring will also only work if your home wireless network is powered up and functioning, so you might want to consider higher-end professional monitoring services if you need a more reliable setup.
+It is an excellent option if you're going to add some smarts to your smoke alarm system, but you're trying to save some cash.

 We think the X-Sense Escape Light SD01 is a decent all-around smoke alarm.
 It is one of the fastest of the entire group to install since it comes with a preinstalled 10-year battery.
 You only need to mount the bracket to the wall, attach the alarm, and you're all done.
 It automatically activates once installed in the mounting bracket and has an LED indicator to alert you that the unit is functioning normally.
 Additionally, this alarm has a bright LED escape light that will illuminate whenever an alarm is triggered to help guide your evacuation.

 Unfortunately, while the X-Sense SD01 handles the basic functions of a smoke alarm well, it is a little limited when it comes to additional features.
-It isn't a combination smoke/CO alarm, so you will need to get a separate alarm to meet your carbon monoxide sensing needs.
-You also can't directly connect this with other alarms to make an interconnected system and it has to be disposed of properly once the battery is depleted.
-The batteries aren't replaceable, so we are a little concerned about the escape light prematurely draining them if you are prone to accidentally setting off the smoke alarm from things like burning popcorn or toast — something many of us are all too familiar with.
+It isn't a combination smoke/carbon monoxide alarm, so you will need to get a separate alarm to meet your carbon monoxide sensing needs.
+You also can't directly connect this with other alarms to make an interconnected system, and it has to be disposed of properly once the battery is depleted.
+The batteries aren't replaceable, so we are a little concerned about the escape light prematurely draining them if you are prone to accidentally setting off the smoke alarm from things like burning popcorn or toast.

 If you are searching for a hardwired smoke alarm on a tight budget, then the Kidde 21026063 is a great option.
-This bare-bones hardwired alarm is quick and easy to install, and it offers the added benefit of being able to connect to compatible Kidde alarms so that all of them trigger if any detects smoke.
-You can hit the "Hush" button to stop the alarm and desensitize it for around 8 minutes.
-This should also silence any connected alarm — provided you are able to locate the unit that initiated the alarm.
+This bare-bones hardwired alarm is quick and easy to install, and it offers the added benefit of connecting to compatible Kidde alarms so that all of them trigger if any detects smoke.
+You can hit the "Hush" button to stop the alarm and desensitize it for around eight minutes.
+This should also silence any connected alarm — provided you can locate the unit that initiated the alarm.
 The Kidde 21026063 also has a battery backup, keeping it in operation even if your power goes out.